jimasp/behave-vsc/README.md

 ## Advanced project configuration

+- Autodiscovery is based on the behave config `paths` setting and the extension `relativeWorkingDir` setting.
+If you have a non-standard project structure, then you can use these settings to configure the extension to find your features and steps.

 - If your behave working directory is not the same as your project directory, then you can set the `relativeWorkingDir` to specify a project-relative path to the behave working directory.
+In terms of feature/step autodiscovery, this will then make the working directory act as the project root.
+Alternatively, you can set the `paths` setting in a behave config file in your project-root.

   - Example: